Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 The "ment" endings.

-Racism, terrorism, enthusiasm or sarcasm, sarcasm is a joke.
+Racism, terrorism, enthusiasm or sarcasm - sarcasm is a joke.

-Words that end with the letter "L".
-For example "al", "il", "el", "ol".
+Words ending with the letter "L".
+For example, "al", "il", "el", "ol".

 A flight.
 A sunflower.
 A tunnel, a court, a newspaper or a thread.

-There can be different spellings, for example just "ar" or "art", "ard", "ars", "arc".
+There may be different spellings, for example just "ar" or "art", "ard", "ars", "arc".

 A bar, a bus, a tank, a rampart when you have a wall or a shed.

-So again it can be written "au", "eau", "au", just an "o", "aud", "os" or even "aut".
+So again, it can be spelled "au", "eau", "au", just an "o", "aud", "os" or "aut".

 A piece, a cake, a knife, a bicycle, scissors, a boat, a toad, an artichoke, a pen, a kilo or a cigarette butt.